Protein for endurance athletes

 The protein window is important, but it's not as narrow as you've been lead to believe

-Dig a little deeper and you'll find plenty of studies showing that consuming protein within an hour is more than adequate, with another dose three or four hours later if it was a particularly hard session.
+Dig a little deeper and you'll find plenty of studies showing that consuming protein within 24 hours is more than adequate.

 Protein and endurance athletes – how much do I need?

-Protein portions are discussed like a matter of life and death, with detailed descriptions of grams of protein per kilo of bodyweight commonplace.
-But this really is not necessary.
-As protein is widely available in food, a good athletic diet will mean you're already getting plenty for basic needs.
+Protein portions are discussed like a matter of life and death but this really is not necessary.
+As protein is widely available in food, a good athletic diet will mean you're already getting plenty for basic needs and muscle maintenance.

 Best protein sources for endurance athletes

-What you're looking for here are sources that are as high on the nutrient density scale as possible: foods which are whole, unprocessed and with no sugars or sweeteners.
-So, if a product sells a shake with flavours like ‘cookies and cream' or 'birthday cake', it’s probably best to avoid as you’ll be getting a whole lot more than just protein!
+What you're looking for here are sources that are as high on the nutrient density scale as possible: foods which are whole, unprocessed and without multiple sweeteners, flavourings, thickeners and other ultraprocessed food giveaways.
+So, if a brand sells a shake with flavours like ‘cookies and cream' or 'birthday cake', it’s probably best to avoid as you’ll be getting a whole lot of added tosh you don't want alongside the protein you do.

 protein for endurance athletes - nuts